rlaisqls/TIL/데브옵스 DevOps/AWS/Storage/Storage Gateway.md

 ## Storage Gateway Key Details:

-- The Storage Gateway service can either be a physical device or a VM image downloaded onto a host in an on-prem data center.
+- The Storage Gateway service can either be a **physical device or a VM image downloaded onto a host in an on-prem data center**.
 It acts as a bridge to send or receive data from AWS.

 - Storage Gateway can sit on top of VMWare's EXCi Hypervisor for Linux machine and Microsoft's Hyper-V hypervisor for Windows machines.